k444o1/CS50P/README.md

-My solutions for CS50P problem sets
+Solutions for CS50P problem sets by me (Olivia)

 Coke Machine:
 Suppose that a machine sells bottles of Coca-Cola for 50 cents and only accepts coins in these denominations: 25 cents, 10 cents, and 5 cents.